 About the course

-Connect TSA works in partnership with LTSA SCITT (School Centred Initial Teacher Training) and a network of Teaching Schools across Lincolnshire to deliver high quality school-based primary and secondary teacher training.
-Training places are available through the SCITT (core) and School Direct training programmes; all trainee teachers will follow the same programme irrespective of the route.
+Connect TSA works in partnership with the Lincolnshire Teaching School Alliance School Centred Initial Teacher Training ( LTSA SCITT) and a network of Teaching Schools across Lincolnshire to deliver high quality school-based primary and secondary teacher training.
+SCITT (core) and School Direct (fee paying and salaried) routes are offered and all trainees follow the same training programme irrespective of the route for which they applied.

 Key features of our programme include:

 *A bespoke training programme which blends QTS and PGCE; successful completion of the course therefore leads to QTS and a PGCE, with 60 masters’ credits.